NaviServer Programmable Web Server

 Operational notes: TLS key logging exposes sensitive material that can be used to decrypt TLS connections.
 This feature should only be enabled in controlled environments for debugging or protocol analysis, and the key log file must be protected or removed once debugging is complete.

-1. Output of the configured helper script (tlskeyScript)
+1. output of the helper script configured via tlskeyScript

 EXAMPLES